Caffeine is a legal drug that causes great harm, and sometimes irreparable damage, to the hormonal and nervous systems.

 The addictive quality of coffee is experienced by many users who try to quit.
 They experience headaches, elevated blood pressure, and often stomach problems.
 Nearly all of them become irritable.

 Some people can drink coffee before bedtime, yet sleep like a baby.
 They may be among those for whom caffeine sensitivity is not an issue.
-Or, they may be in advanced state of adrenal exhaustion.
+Or, they may be in an advanced state of adrenal exhaustion.
 This means less resistance to stress and greater susceptibility to illness.
 If you are hoping that so-called decaffeinated coffee is the answer, be aware that it still contains 3% caffeine — which is enough to stress our system and cause damage.

 One holistic source recommends not to make coffee part of your diet if you have the following health conditions: